zachmccabe/zachmccabe.github.io/about.md

 <span class="lede">Hi, it's Zach.
 On this website I post for friends and curious web folk, too.</span>

-You can read [this FAQ] on why I wrote and produced The Photographers Field Guide to Beijing.
+You can read [this FAQ] on why I wrote and produced The Photographers Field Guide to Beijing, and why it's free.

 Rather talk shop?
 Here is my up-to-date [list of tools.]